deltachat/deltachat-desktop/docs/STYLES.md

 ### General

 - Prefer `padding-top`, `padding-bottom`, `padding-left` etc. over `padding` to avoid bugs through order-critical dependencies between properties, except when you only need `padding` or `border` etc.
-- Try to avoid hacky `!important` as much as possible (goal is to get rid of them altogether at one point)
+- Try to avoid hacky `!important` as much as possible (goal is to get rid of them altogether at one point), if your components are well composed and styles isolated you don't need them
+- Avoid setting styles directly on elements via the `style` attribute.
+Exception: the value is dynamically set through an JavaScript variable
+- Prefer `0` instead of `0px` when setting zero values
 - If you can choose, prefer CSS over SCSS, CSS supports nesting and variables and cool functions, like `calc`!

 ### Naming